-The goal of waivers of liability is to make it impossible for accident injury victims to file a lawsuit if they incur an injury that resulted from the negligent actions of someone else.
-By signing a waiver of liability, it is possible to lose some of your legal rights by signing your name to the conditions included in the fine print.
+The goal of waivers of liability is to make it impossible for accident injury victims to file a lawsuit if they incur an injury resulting from someone else’s negligent actions.
+By signing a waiver of liability, you can lose some of your legal rights by signing your name to the conditions included in the fine print.

-However, under New York General Obligations Law 5-326, liability waivers are not enforceable if the person who signed the clause did so in conjunction with some sort of payment.
-These payments can include paying for a ticket, membership, or some other kind of fee, such as to participate in recreational activities at gymnasiums, amusement parks, swimming pools, or similar places.
+However, under New York General Obligations Law 5-326, liability waivers are not enforceable if the person who signed the clause did so in conjunction with some payment.
+These payments can include paying for a ticket, membership, or other fees, such as participating in recreational activities at gymnasiums, amusement parks, swimming pools, or similar places.
 Also, liability waivers for minors are unenforceable in New York.

-Our attorneys at Hach & Rose, LLP provide legal services in the state of New York, handle personal injury accident cases such as car accidents, slip and fall accidents, and wrongful death cases, among others.
-Call our offices today at (212) 779-0057 to discuss your situation today.
+Our attorneys at Hach & Rose, LLP provide legal services in New York and handle personal injury cases such as car accidents, slip and fall accidents, and wrongful death, among others.
+Call our offices today at (212) 779-0057 to discuss your situation.